Elephant calf, protected by the massive umbrella of the mother elephant, Kruger National Park

 Do you recommend trip insurance?

-Yes, there are few things more disconcerting than paying for an adventure that you can't join because of unforeseen difficulties.
+Yes, there are few things more disconcerting that paying for an adventure that you can't join because of unforeseen difficulties.
 It is recommended that you purchase travel insurance to cover any non-refundable registration fees, travel, lodging, equipment rental or any other related expenses.
 Things happen.
 The cost for travel insurance is typically 4-7% of the total trip cost, depending upon age and other factors.
 Knowing you have 100% trip cancellation coverage can make a big difference should you have to cancel for some unforeseen reason.
-Travel Insurance is highly recommended.
+Travel Insurance is highly recommended

 What type of camera equipment do I need?